ctolon/PythonInterfaceDemo/NewAllWorkFlows/doc/4_TechincalInformations.md

         elif os.path.isfile((config["internal-dpl-aod-reader"]["aod-file"])) == False:
                 print("[ERROR]",config["internal-dpl-aod-reader"]["aod-file"],"File not found in path!!!")
                 sys.exit()
-        \endcode
+        ```

   * For Centrality Table task
     * Centrality task only available for PbPb system selection so if we select pp over PbPb, It will give LOG messages for this issue.
-Message : ```Collision System pp can't be include related task about Centrality.
+Message : `Collision System pp can't be include related task about Centrality.
 They Will be removed in automation.
-Check your JSON configuration file for Tablemaker process function!!!```
+Check your JSON configuration file for Tablemaker process function!!!`

-      * \code{.py}
+      * ```ruby
           if len(centSearch) != 0 and (extrargs.syst == 'pp' or (extrargs.syst == None and config["event-selection-task"]["syst"] == "pp")):
               # delete centrality-table configurations for data.
 If it's MC don't delete from JSON
               # Firstly try for Data then if not data it gives warning message for MC